MohamedTharwat21/deep-activity-rec/README.md

 <img src="https://github.com/mostafa-saad/deep-activity-rec/blob/master/img/fig2-b.png" alt="Figure 2" height="400" >

 **Figure 2**: Detailed figure for the model.
-Given tracklets of K-players, we feed each tracklet in a CNN, followed by a person LSTM layer to represent each player's action.
-We then pool over all people's temporal features in the scene.
+Given tracklets of K-players, feeding each tracklet in a CNN, followed by a person LSTM layer to represent each player's action.Then pooling over all people's temporal features in the scene.
 The output of the pooling layer is feed to the second LSTM network to identify the whole teams activity.

 <img src="https://github.com/mostafa-saad/deep-activity-rec/blob/master/img/fig3.jpg" alt="Figure 3" height="400" >